tarantool/sdvg/doc/en/usage.md

 - direct call: `{{ upper .name }}`.
 - using pipe: `{{ .name | upper }}`.

-In addition to standard functions, the project provides `5` custom functions:
+In addition to standard functions, the project provides `4` custom functions:

-- `pattern`: allows you to create a string pattern using special characters.
-  The `A` symbol is any capital letter, the `a` symbol is any small letter, symbol `0` is any digit, the `#` symbol is any character, and the other characters remain as they are.
-  The function is available only in the `template` field of the `string` data type.
 - `upper`: converts the string to upper case.
 - `lower`: converts the string to lower case.
 - `len`: returns the length of the element.